-Primality of larger numbers is tested by the function {IsPrime} that uses the Miller-Rabin algorithm.
-(FOOT Initial implementation and documentation was supplied by Christian Obrecht.)
-This algorithm is deterministic (guaranteed correct within a certain running time) for "small" numbers \$n<3.4\10^13\$ and probabilistic (correct with high probability but not guaranteed) for larger numbers.
-In other words, the Miller-Rabin test could sometimes flag a large number \$n\$ as prime when in fact \$n\$ is composite; but the probability for this to happen can be made extremely small.
-The basic reference is [Rabin 1980].
-We also implemented some of the improvements suggested in [Davenport 1992].
+Primality of larger numbers is tested by the function IsPrime() that uses the Miller-Rabin algorithm.
+This algorithm is deterministic (guaranteed correct within a certain running time) for small numbers $n < 3.4 \cdot 10^{13}$ and probabilistic (correct with high probability, but not guaranteed) for larger numbers.
+In other words, the Miller-Rabin test could sometimes flag a large number n as prime when in fact n is composite; but the probability for this to happen can be made extremely small.
+The basic reference is [Rab80].
+We also implemented some of the improvements suggested in [Dav92].

-The idea of the Miller-Rabin algorithm is to improve the Fermat primality test.
-If $n\$ is prime, then for any $x\$ we have $Gcd(n,x)=1\$ .
-Then by Fermat's "little theorem", $x^n(n-1):=Mod(1,n)\$ .
-(This is really a simple statement; if $n\$ is prime, then $n-1\$ nonzero remainders modulo $n\$ .
-1, 2, ..., $n-1\$ form a cyclic multiplicative group.)
-Therefore we pick some "base" integer $x\$ and compute $Mod(x^n(n-1), n)\$ ; this is a quick computation even if $n\$ is large.
-If this value is not equal to $n\$ for some base $n\$ is definitely not prime.
-However, we cannot test $n\$ base $n\$ instead we test only some $n\$ is it may happen that we miss the right values of $n\$ that would expose the non-primality of $n\$ .
-So Fermat's test sometimes fails, i.e. says that $n\$ is a prime when $n\$ is in fact not a prime.
-Also there are infinitely many integers called "Carmichael numbers" which are not prime but pass the Fermat test for every base.
+The idea of the Miller-Rabin algorithm is to improve on the Fermat primality test.
+If n is prime, then for any x we have $\gcd(n,x)=1$ .
+Then by Fermat's little theorem, $x^{n-1}:=1 \mod n$ .
+(This is really a simple statement; if n is prime, then n-1 nonzero remainders modulo n: $1,2,\ldots,n-1$ form a cyclic multiplicative group.)
+Therefore we pick some "base" integer x and compute $x^{n-1} \mod n$ ; this is a quick computation even if n is large.
+If this value is not equal to 1 for some base x, then n is definitely not prime.
+However, we cannot test every base x < n; instead we test only some x, so it may happen that we miss the right values of x that would expose the non-primality of x.
+So Fermat's test sometimes fails, i.e. says that x is a prime when x is in fact not a prime.
+Also there are infinitely many integers called Carmichael numbers which are not prime but pass the Fermat test for every base.

-The Miller-Rabin algorithm improves on this by using the property that for prime $n\$ there are no nontrivial square roots of unity in the ring of integers modulo $n\$ (this is Lagrange's theorem).
-In other words, if $x^2:=Mod(1,n)\$ for some $x\$ , then $x\$ must be equal to $1\$ or $1\$ modulo $n\$ .
-(Since $n-1\$ is equal to $1\$ modulo $n\$ , we have $n-1\$ as a trivial square root of unity modulo $n\$ .
-Note that even if $n\$ is prime there may be nontrivial divisors of $n\$ , for example, $2\$ 49:= $Mod(1,97)\$ .)
+The Miller-Rabin algorithm improves on this by using the property that for prime n there are no nontrivial square roots of unity in the ring of integers modulo n (this is Lagrange's theorem).
+In other words, if $x^2 := 1 \mod n$ for some x, then x must be equal to 1 or -1 modulo n.
+(Since n-1 is equal to -1 modulo n, we have n-1 as a trivial square root of unity modulo n.
+Note that even if n is prime there may be nontrivial divisors of 1, for example, $2\dot{4}9 := 1 \mod 97$ .)